BREAST CANCER DURING PREGNANCY

 Mammography and Ultrasound

 Mammography can be safely ordered during pregnancy with abdominal shielding.
 The estimated fetal radiation exposure was 0.4 mrad, well below the 5-rad threshold for fetal malformations (2).
 Ultrasound imaging is a preferred choice due to lack of radiation exposure and the better sensitivity for detecting breast masses in young patients.
-Ultrasound is also a valuable ...
+Ultrasound is also a valuable tool ...